kylegwilliam/byu-cs324/hw-sockets/README.md

 Re-run `make` to rebuild both binaries.
 You might get some warnings about variables that _might_ not have been initialized; for the purposes of this assignment, you can ignore them.
-Interrupt and restart the server in the top-left "remote" pane.
+Interrupt and restart the server in the left "remote" pane.

-With the server running on the remote host, execute (again) the client command you ran previously in the top-right "local" pane, sending the same strings as before.
+With the server running on the remote host, execute (again) the client command you ran previously in the right "local" pane, sending the same strings as before.

  7. Analyze the output associated with the `printf()` statements that follow